alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - Move notes from notebook to repo
 - Send out e-mail with update on E&S white paper

+---
+MS: I hope the hopin video issue get sorted.
+All the best in getting the paper work started.

 #### Where do you need feedback?

 - Feedback on the Open Canvas and the Roadmap once they’re ready would be good (independent of the feedback from OLS5 of course)
 - Thanks for penciling the co-working slot next week, that’ll be useful too, and I’ll bring more actionable requests to that
 - When I make changes to the `asg-community` repo for the community contributions to the white papers and the updated schedule for the E&S one, I’ll submit a PR that you can review

+---
+MS: updated schedule will be really helpful!
+Looking forward to looking into all these community documents.

+---
 ## 2022-03-16

 - Cancel meetings till April that you don't need